apache/opendal/CONTRIBUTING.md

 We will try our best to review your PRs within 24 hours, and often within 8 hours.

 If a PR does not receive a response within 24 hours, it will be converted to draft status.
 To indicate that you are ready for review, please mark the PR as `ready for review`.
-By default, all reviewers ignore draft PRs.